GitLab Merge Blocked: Source Branch Behind Target

 Complete Workflow Example

-Here’s the complete flow from feature to production, including the sync-back step:
+Full flow from feature to production, including sync-back:

 # 1. Developer creates feature